 If you need additional certified copies of the death certificate for other organisations, you can order them from the register office.
 They cost £11 each in England and Wales (source: gov.uk – order a copy of a death certificate).

-What happens to the account
+What happens to the broadband contract

 Once you notify TalkTalk, you will be asked whether you want to close the account or transfer it to another person.